 A transplant center designated as a Comprehensive Report Form center will submit data on the Pre-TED and Pre-TED Disease Classification Forms, followed by either the Post-TED Form or the Comprehensive Report Forms.
-The type of follow-up forms required for a specific recipient is determined by the CIBMTR’s form selection algorithm (see see Section 1 in the Center Reference Guide).
+The type of follow-up forms required for a specific recipient is determined by the CIBMTR’s form selection algorithm (see Section 1 in the Center Reference Guide).

-The Post-HCT Form (2100) must be completed at the following time points: 100 days, 6 months, annually for 6 years post-HCT, and biennially thereafter.
+The Post-Infusion Form (2100) must be completed at the following time points: 100 days, 6 months, annually for 6 years post-HCT, and biennially thereafter.
 This form should be completed as closely to these time points as possible.
 The following recipient data should be collected from an actual examination (or other recipient contact) by the transplant center physician or the local physician who is following the recipient post-HCT: vital status, hematopoietic reconstitution post-HCT, neutrophil recovery, platelet recovery, current hematologic findings, immune reconstitution, chimerism studies, engraftment syndrome, acute Graft-versus-Host Disease (GVHD), chronic GVHD, infections, organ function, new malignancy, functional status, and subsequent HCT.

 If a recipient receives a subsequent HCT between time points (100 day, 6 months, annually), the CRF form sequence will start over again with another Pre-TED.

 However, if the recipient receives an autologous HCT as a result of a poor graft or graft failure, the CRF form sequence will not start over again.
 Generally, this type of infusion (autologous rescue) is used to treat the recipient’s poor graft response, rather than to treat the recipient’s disease, and is, therefore, not considered a subsequent HCT for reporting purposes.

 Contact CIBMTR Center Support if the subsequent Pre-TED does not come due automatically.